OTHER MEMORIAL PLAQUES IN NEWMARKET

 TO MARCH 1941

-The wall plaque on the right commemorates Cpl John "Jack" Taylor, a Newmarket man who was awarded the George Medal when rescuing personnel from a burning aircraft at RAF Newmarket and later, at another station, he was awarded the British Empire Medal, again rescuing personnel from a burning aircraft.
+The wall plaque on the right commemorates Cpl John "Jack" Taylor, a Newmarket man who was awarded the George Medal when rescuing personnel from a burning aircraft at RAF Newmarket and later he was awarded the British Empire Medal, again rescuing personnel from a burning aircraft.

 'Jack' survived the war to become a well known business man and Councillor in Newmarket.